 Toilet training at night: how do you go about it?

-Your child is growing up and you feel it's time to do away with diapers at night!
-He's probably already potty-trained during the day , and you're dreaming of a life without diapers.
+Your child is growing up and you feel it's time to do away with diapers!
+He's probably already potty-trained during the day , and you're dreaming of a life in panties.
 Night-time cleanliness can be a source of anxiety for parents, who are already imagining that they won't be able to sleep at night.
 Here are our tips to help you get through it!

 Why potty train your child at night?

 Once your child ispotty-trained during the day, it's time to start night-time potty training.
-Night-time potty training is likely to take longer than removing your toddler's diaper during the day.
-Potty training is a gradual process, with occasional setbacks.
-All children develop differently when it comes totoilet trainingday or night.
+Your child's night-time potty training will certainly take longer.
+All children develop differently when it comes to toilet training whether during the day or when sleeping.
 A few prerequisites are necessary:

-- Physical control: The child needs to control his anal sphincter and then his bladder sphincter;
+- Physical control: Children need to control their anal sphincter, followed by their bladder sphincter;

-- Psychological control: The child must understand what is expected of him/her.
+- Psychic control: The child must understand what is expected of him/her.
 He must understand that his urine and feces are not extensions of his body;

 - Emotional control: The child is confident and has no fear of being judged or rejected.